helmiau/helmiau.github.io/_posts/2021-07-21-xdrtheme-themename.md

 <br>
 <h3 align="center">
-• Index information page •
+Index information page
 </h3>

 <br>
 {% capture list_items %}
-• How xdrtheme-installer Script Working & What features are available on it •
-• How to use this template and apply it to your theme •
-• Discussions, Issues, Bugs, Feature Request and Others •
+How xdrtheme-installer Script Working & What features are available on it How to use this template and apply it to your theme Discussions, Issues, Bugs, Feature Request and Others Credits
-• Credits •
 {% endcapture %}
 {% include elements/list.html title="Index page information" type="toc" %}

 <br>
 <h3 align="center">
-• How xdrtheme-installer Script Working & What features are available on it •
+**How xdrtheme-installer Script Working & What features are available on it**
 </h3>

 **```xdrtheme-installer```** will clone your github repository and update local file by repo clone, which mean this script need **```wget```** and **```git```** packages.
 Then this script will read **```xdrtheme-info```** and **```xdrtheme-update```** from your repository which downloaded to local storage **```/root/(here placed file xdrtheme-info and xdrtheme-update```** .